Ginxss/tfds/README.md

 ## Multi Priority Queue
 This is just a wrapper for the [Multi Search Tree](#multi-search-tree), which provides only the functionality of a multi priority queue.

 The entries are sorted by the key.
 Values with the same key are not ordered in any particular order.
-If no duplicate keys are expected, the use of [Priority Queue](#priority-queue) is recommended, because of its slightly higher speed.
+If no duplicate keys are expected, the use of [Priority Queue](#priority-queue) is recommended because of its better performance.

-The multi priority queue deallocates on destruction.

 ---